GavinHaLab/TitanCNA_SV_WGS_tumorOnly/README.md

 There are 3 main steps to set up this analysis.

 ## 1. Create a Panel Of Normals (PoN)

-Requires to install ichorCNA from our GavinHaLab github https://github.com/GavinHaLab/ichorCNA

 Make sure to use the updated version of the R script https://github.com/GavinHaLab/ichorCNA/blob/master/scripts/createPanelOfNormals.R